MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 Here's a high-level view of the procedures you have to complete in this section:

-1. Configure the Security Token Service (STS) in SharePoint Server:

-  - Create a new STS certificate.

-  - Replace the default STS certificate on each server in your SharePoint Server farm.

-2. Install online service management tools on a web server in your SharePoint Server farm.
+1. Install online service management tools on a web server in your SharePoint Server farm.

-3. Configure server-to-server authentication:
+2. Configure server-to-server authentication:

   - Set variables you'll be using in later steps.

-  - Upload the new on-premises STS certificate to SharePoint in Microsoft 365.
+  - Upload the built-in SharePoint Server STS certificate to SharePoint in Microsoft 365.

   - Add a Service Principal Name (SPN) to Azure.